philiprodrigues/DUNEprotoTKI/README.md

-# DUNEprotoTKI: analysis tool for TKI analyses on protoDUNE data
+# DUNEprotoTKI: tools for TKI analyses on protoDUNE data

 How-to's: